 Whilst Google is more likely to see short term results in lead generation, it is important to remember the impact that a Facebook ad may have on an individual to convert in the future.

-When search users click through an ad, they are looking for a landing page which clearly indicates that you have the right product or service that they are looking for.
+When search users click through a PPC ad, they are looking for a landing page which clearly indicates that you have the right product or service that they are looking for.

 This means that you need to choose the most relevant landing page for the ad and its content.